QualiTorque/terraform-provider-torque/docs/resources/catalog_item.md

 ### Optional

+- `allow_scheduling` (Boolean) Specify if environments from this blueprint can be scheduled to launch at a future time.
 - `always_on` (Boolean) Specify if environments launched from this blueprint should be always on or not.
 - `default_duration` (String) The default duration of an environment instantiated from this blueprint.
 - `default_extend` (String) The default duration it will be possible to extend an environment instantiated from this blueprint.